 Notes on Ingredients

-This recipe uses both Worcestershire Sauce and red wine.
+In addition to the tomatoes in this cottage pie, this recipe uses both Worcestershire Sauce and red wine.
 I think both add to the richness alongside the tomato paste.

 Learning to salt, while so basic to cooking, is not as easy as one would think.
 It is not an accident that Samin Nosrat makes it one of her four pillars of cooking in her book Salt Fat Acid Heat.
 This pie is a classic example of the issue.
 If the salt is not right, the dish does not have the flavor desired.
 And it cannot just be added later.
-For each step salt needs to be considered.
+For each step, salt needs to be considered.
 The meat stew should be tasted before the simmering is completed to make sure it is right.
 Same with the potatoes.
 The water for boiling the potatoes should be salted.
 Ms. Nosrat suggests it should taste like the sea.
 That is a good standard.
 Lastly, the mash should be tasted before assembly and the amount of salt adjusted if needed.
 Each has to be tasted before completion.

 Notes on Technique